sophiac15/Instagram/README.md

 ## User Stories

-The following **required** functionality is completed:

-- [X] User sees app icon in home screen.
+- User sees app icon in home screen.
-- [X] User can sign up to create a new account using Parse authentication
+- User can sign up to create a new account using Parse authentication
-- [X] User can log in and log out of his or her account
+- User can log in and log out of his or her account
-- [X] The current signed in user is persisted across app restarts
+- The current signed in user is persisted across app restarts
-- [X] User can take a photo, add a caption, and post it to "Instagram"
+- User can take a photo, add a caption, and post it to "Instagram"
-- [X] User can view the last 20 posts submitted to "Instagram"
+- User can view the last 20 posts submitted to "Instagram"
-- [X] User can pull to refresh the last 20 posts submitted to "Instagram"
+- User can pull to refresh the last 20 posts submitted to "Instagram"
-- [X] User can tap a post to view post details, including timestamp and caption.
+- User can tap a post to view post details, including timestamp and caption.

-The following **stretch** features are implemented:

-- [X] Style the login page to look like the real Instagram login page.
+- Style the login page to look like the real Instagram login page.
-- [X] Style the feed to look like the real Instagram feed.
+- Style the feed to look like the real Instagram feed.
-- [X] User should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using a Bottom Navigation View.
+- User should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using a Bottom Navigation View.
-- [X] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
+- User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
-- [X] Show the username and creation time for each post
+- Show the username and creation time for each post
-- [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse
-- User Profiles:
-  - [ ] Allow the logged in user to add a profile photo
-  - [ ] Display the profile photo with each post
-  - [ ] Tapping on a post's username or profile photo goes to that user's profile page
-- [ ] User can comment on a post and see all comments for each post in the post details screen.
-- [X] User can like a post and see number of likes for each post in the post details screen.
+- User can like a post and see number of likes for each post in the post details screen.
-- [X] Create a custom Camera View on your phone.
+- Create a custom Camera View on your phone.
-- [X] Run your app on your phone and use the camera to take the photo
+- Run your app on your phone and use the camera to take the photo

-The following **additional** features are implemented:

-List anything else that you can get done to improve the app functionality!
-- [X] Implemented GridView on profile page
+- Implemented GridView on profile page

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):
+Areas of further understanding:
 1. Advantages of fragments vs. activities
 2. Deeper understanding of the parse dashboard